idangozlan/verdaccio-bitbucket/README.md

-verdaccio-bitbucket is a fork of sinopia-bitbucket.
+`verdaccio-bitbucket` is a fork of `sinopia-bitbucket`.
 It aims to keep backwards compatibility with sinopia, while keeping up with npm changes.

 # Verdaccio Module For User Auth Via Bitbucket